dvircohen/NASA-Project/README.md

 }
 ```

-n and d dicteds the number of workers that will be created for the task:
+n and d dictates the number of workers that will be created for the task:
     Let delta be the number of days in the tasks.
     Number of workers = delta / n*d